Rohingya crisis: MSF surveys estimate at least 6,700 Rohingya killed during attacks in Myanmar

 Formerly known as Burma, Myanmar is an ethnically diverse country in southeast Asia, with over 100 ethnic groups.

-In August 2017, the Myanmar authorities launched a concerted campaign of violence against the Rohingya people in the country’s Rhakine State, forcing hundreds of thousands to flee for their lives.
+In August 2017, the Myanmar authorities launched a concerted campaign of violence against the Rohingya people in the country’s Rakhine State, forcing hundreds of thousands to flee for their lives.
 Médecins Sans Frontières/Doctors Without Borders (MSF) first worked in Myanmar in 1992.

 Today, our mobile teams in central Rakhine offer primary healthcare and emergency referrals, despite restrictions on humanitarian access to conflict-affected areas.
 In other parts of Myanmar, we treat people with HIV and co-infections associated with the virus, and provide basic healthcare to remote communities.